liucong/jms4cxf2/distribution/src/main/release/samples/jms-spec-demo/README.txt

-JMS Transport Demo using Document-Literal Style
+SOAP/JMS Specification Transport Demo using Document-Literal Style
 ===============================================

-This sample demonstrates use of the Document-Literal style binding over SOAP/JMS Specification Transport using the queue mechanism.
+This sample demonstrates use of the Document-Literal style binding over SOAP/JMS Specification Transport.

 Please review the README in the samples directory before continuing.